CHARTER OF BEHAVIOUR Revised May 2017

 Students should be calm, courteous and respectful in class.
 Classroom behaviour should help to create a focussed learning environment.
 We ask that students and teachers not argue in class.
 Any difficulties that arise during class can be best dealt with calmly after class.

 Full uniform is compulsory for all pupils at all times unless otherwise informed.
 School shoes must be black leather (no canvas or visible logos).
 Runners are not acceptable as footwear except for P.E. or with the provision of a note from a medical doctor.
+All students participate in Physical Education class.
+The PE uniform consists of a blue t-shirt and navy tracksuit bottoms.
+A clean jersey is provided for those who do not bring correct PE uniform.
+If a student is ill or injured, they are expected to bring in their own PE gear and be ready to participate to the best of their ability.
 Jewellery is limited to one ring per hand, small sleepers or stud earrings and chains worn inside jumpers.
 Facial jewellery is not permitted.
 Excessive jewellery will be confiscated and returned after an agreed time period.

 The only jacket students may wear in school is the school jacket.
 Hoodies are not allowed.